yi-gu/group_effect/README.md

   var stagger_options = {
     delay: 0.2,        // time gap between two KeyframeEffects
-    emanation: 0 x,    // index of emanative KeyframeEffect and axis
+    emanation: 0,      // index of emanative KeyframeEffect
     timing: 'linear',  // function that distributes the start time of each KeyframeEffect };